czcorpus/klogproc/README.md

-This version supports multiple data types ("mappings") per index which was also the default approach how CNC applications were stored - single index, multiple document types (each per application).
+This version supports multiple data types ("mappings") per index which was also the default approach how CNC applications were stored - single index, multiple document types (one per application).
 In this case, the configuration directive *elasticSearch.index* specifies directly the index name *klogproc* works with.
 Individual document types can be distinguished either via ES internal *_type* property or via normal property *type* which is created by *klogproc*.